ambriizi/ambriizi/README.md

 ## 🇺🇸 English Version

 Welcome to my GitHub profile!
-I am currently deepening my knowledge in Vanilla JavaScript and Web Architecture.
-My focus is on building a solid foundation before moving on to React and TypeScript soon.
-Feel free to explore my repositories!
+I am a Junior Front-End Developer with a degree in Systems Analysis and Development.
+I am currently honing my skills in Vanilla JavaScript and Web Architecture, with plans to start learning React and TypeScript soon.

 ---